DEIS-Tools/MAES/README.md

 - [Headless Runs (Only UnityMode)](#headless-runs--only-unitymode-)
 - [Simulator Parameters Explanations](#simulator-parameters-explanations)
 - [Contributors](#contributors)

-# Introduction to MAES
-MAES is a tool for simulating and testing multi robot online exploration algorithms in a realistic continuous space environment.
-MAES is visualised and physics driven using the Unity Game Engine.
-MAES was created as part of a Master's Thesis at Aalborg University, Denmark, on the subject of distributed systems.

-A video trailer for MAES can be found [here](https://youtu.be/lgUNrTfJW5g)

 # Getting started
 MAES can be run in two different configurations, either ROSMode or UnityMode.